 <a id="__button__widget__" href="https://registration.socio.events/e/renergizeconference?utm_source=slido&utm_medium=button&utm_campaign=sponsorship&utm_content=bottom" target="_blank"....

-When an attendee clicks a link with UTM data appended and completes the registration process, the data appears in their attendee profile within your Registration Event.
+When an attendee clicks a link with UTM data appended and completes a purchase, the data appears in their attendee profile within your Registration Event.

 Go to the Attendees page of your Registration Event and click on an attendee.
 Scroll to the bottom of the attendee profile, and you'll see all captured UTM data listed.